Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 `model` object represents a collection of model versions, registered in the platform.
 The response `model` object contains the following fields:

-- `id`: Id of the model collection;
+- `id`: ID of the model collection;
 - `name`: Name of the model collection.

-The example below shows, a sample server response from external model registration request.
+The example below shows, a sample server response from an external model registration request.

 ```json
 HTTP/1.1 200 OK